Mesh

 • small env surface: cookie, discovery seed, explicit identity injection, continuity role, and promotion epoch

-• same-image local proof for destructive failover and rejoin truth
+• same-image local proof for destructive failover and rejoin truth through the staged PostgreSQL starter chain

-• read-only Fly inspection for already-deployed apps
+• read-only Fly inspection for already-deployed reference apps

 Non-goals for this public rail: